IsraelHikingMap/ElevationWebAPI/README.md

 A .net core elevation service that uses memory mapped hgt files to return elevation information for a given latitude and longitude array.

-To build a docker image:
+To build the docker image:
 ```
 cd src
 docker build -t elevationwebapi .